-The input to the catastrophe (CAT) modelling software is a catalogue of events (such as earthquakes) and a set of locations (such as commercial and residential structures).
-The information provided for each event includes the geographic coordinates of its bounding box along with a grid of PGV (peak ground velocity) values, essentially representing the magnitude of the event in the area covered by each grid cell.
+The input to the CAT modelling software is a catalogue of events (such as earthquakes) and a set of locations (such as commercial and residential structures).
+The information provided for each event includes the geographic coordinates of its bounding box along with a grid of peak ground velocity (PGV) values, essentially representing the magnitude of the event in the area covered by each grid cell.
 The locations are represented by point coordinates and have associated values, insurance policy information and structural properties.
-The algorithm processes this data on an eventby-event basis, by first performing a GIS query to determine the affected locations then computing the expected loss at each location by the current event.
-The losses are then aggregated for each event and reported as an eventlocation matrix (Figure 3).
+The algorithm processes these data on an event-by-event basis, by first performing a Geographic Information System (GIS) query to determine the affected locations and then computing the expected loss at each location by the current event.
+The losses are then aggregated for each event and reported as an event-location (EL) matrix (Figure 3).